Optics

 Note

-\(\eta = 0\) at transition energy (\(\eta < 0\) above transition).
+We use the convention according to which \(\eta = 0\) at transition energy and \(\eta < 0\) above transition.

-alpha_p (float) -- momentum compaction factor.
+alpha_p (float) -- Momentum compaction factor.

-The slip factor.
+float -- The slip factor.

 property gamma_rel: float